JGarnica22/PSlab/RNAseq_analysis_fastq/README.md

 ### Differential expression analysis

-Once finished the alignment before [differential expression analysis](https://github.com/patriciasolesanchez/PSlab/tree/master/DE_analysis_RNAseq) we ought to put together all the date for all our samples in a single data frame.
+Once finished the alignment before [differential expression analysis](https://github.com/patriciasolesanchez/PSlab/tree/master/DE_analysis_RNAseq) we ought to put together all the data for all our samples in a single data frame.
 To do so you can use `Merge_Reads_R.sh` script.
 This script do not need to be sent as a job since is not memory-demanding, you can run it in the Cluster interface just by typing `Merge_Reads_R.sh` or `bash Merge_Reads_R.sh`.
 This script will run a R script (Merge_Reads.R) which need to be in the same directory and properly organize the output files as well as erase unnecessary files.

 `Merge_Reads.R` basically perform a loop to concatenate the unstranded reads per gene (column 2) of each **ReadsPerGene.out.tab** file into a common txt file **All_reads.txt**.